EirikV/meteor-workshop/README.md

 Open up a new command line window, change directory to your application folder and type `meteor remove autopublish`.

 Now things should be broken.
 But don't worry!
 A few lines of codes should fix it all up.
-Add code to publish all *Messages* inside your server code in chat-app.js (if you don't have an `if(Meteor.isServer)` block, now is the time to create one).
+Add code to publish all messages as server-side code in chat-app.js (if you don't have an `if(Meteor.isServer)` block, now is the time to create one).
 Then, in your client code, add code to subscribe to your newly published collection.

 Verify that everything is working again.